danyork/draft-deploying-dnssec-crypto-algs/draft-york-dnsop-deploying-dnssec-crypto-algs.md

 NOTE TO RFC EDITOR - Please remove this "Changes" section prior to publication.
 Thank you.

+* Revision -06 added in references to RFCs 8080 and 8078 and updated
+Ondrej Sury's affiliation to ISC.
 * Revision -05 corrected typos around two other references that did not appear in -04.
 * Revision -04 corrected the references which did not appear in -03 due to an error in the markdown source.